 * Aspirin: can help reduce inflammation of the lymph nodes and reduce pain.

 Recipe for Epstein-Barr Tea

-The basic ingredients are all considered to be strong anti-bacterial, immune building foods.
+The basic ingredients are all considered to be helpful in natural medicine.
 Some studies suggest that ginger has antibacterial properties, and can be helpful in combatting various forms of cancer and nausea as well as reducing arthritis symptoms.
 Cinnamon is a strong antioxidant and regulates blood sugar levels and some tests have even shown that the smell alone can boost brain function!
-Honey is well known for its anti-bacterial and immune building properties, as is lemon juice.
+Honey is considered by some to be immune building as is lemon juice.

-Ingredients for antibacterial tea: (makes about 2 cups worth)
+Ingredients for Epstein Barr tea: (makes about 2 cups worth)

 3 cups water

 1 slice of ginger, approx..
 1" thick, peeled and thinly sliced

 1 stick cinnamon